Bancroft creator reveals why she killed off THAT major character in the series 2 premiere

-Author Kate Brooke and actress Sarah Parish inform HEARALPUBLICIST why it was the appropriate determination to say goodbye to this Bancroft character in collection two [spoilers!]
+Author Kate Brooke and actress Sarah Parish inform HEARALPUBLICIST why it was the correct determination to say goodbye to this Bancroft character in sequence two [spoilers!]

-Simply 5 minutes into the brand new collection of Bancroft, and we’ve already seen Sarah Parish’s psychopathic police boss kill once more.
-Even extra dramatically, her sufferer is collection one’s heroine: DS Katherine Stevens.

-Elizabeth Bancroft (Parish) shot Katherine (Faye Marsay) within the head in the course of the dramatic collection finale two years in the past, cleverly framing useless gang chief Atif Kamara for the crime.
-However Katherine unexpectedly survived – and the final time we noticed her, she was mendacity in hospital in a medically-induced coma together with her life hanging by a thread.
+Elizabeth Bancroft (Parish) shot Katherine (Faye Marsay) within the head in the course of the dramatic sequence finale two years in the past, cleverly framing lifeless gang chief Atif Kamara for the crime.
+However Katherine unexpectedly survived – and the final time we noticed her, she was mendacity in hospital in a medically-induced coma along with her life hanging by a thread.

-Nonetheless, that thread has now been minimize.
-A flashback within the collection two premiere reveals how Bancroft gave Katherine a deadly overdose within the hospital, guaranteeing that her younger colleague would by no means get up and expose her as Laura Fraser’s assassin.
+Nevertheless, that thread has now been lower.
+A flashback within the sequence two premiere reveals how Bancroft gave Katherine a deadly overdose within the hospital, making certain that her younger colleague would by no means get up and expose her as Laura Fraser’s assassin.

 “I just felt she’d served her purpose.
 She’d lost,” Bancroft creator and author Kate Brooke tells HEARALPUBLICIST.
 As a substitute, it was time to herald a brand new homicide and a brand new antagonist…